 How you participate in your favorite sport recreationally and competitively should be driving you to train specifically for your favorite sport.
 Without going into every possible endurance sport and sub-discipline I am going to streamline what I mean by specificity.
 If you are a 5K runner you are not likely to use rowing in an effort to improve your running.
 If you are a Stage Racer you are not going to be training 30-minutes a day and expecting to do well.
 If you are a multisport athlete you are not going to go ice climbing to gain an edge over your competition.
 Yes, these examples are meant to be tongue in cheek, however, I have heard and read all sorts of suggestions from well-meaning athletes on how to become better at a particular discipline that wasn’t much better than my silly examples.

 Training Factors Guidance

 In the table, I am calling the Training Factors Specificity Rankings.
-You will find Training Factors in the top row in whites text.
-In the far left column, you will find various cycling related racing disciplines in bold text.
-For those of you not racing but participating in shorter group rides on roads should look to road racing, to those recreationally riding mountain bikes should look at MTB XC, for those that are riding in centuries should also look at road racing.
+You will find Training Factors in the top row in the whites text.
+In the far left column, you will find various cycling-related racing disciplines in bold text.
+For those of you not racing but participating in shorter group rides on roads should look at road racing, to those recreationally riding mountain bikes should look at MTB XC, for those that are riding in centuries should also look at road racing.
 Fields with no X present means there is little to no need to work within that training factor.
-For the fields with 4 X’s present should consider this training factor a priority in your training for your discipline.
+The fields with 4 X’s present should consider this training factor a priority in your training for your discipline.